allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 and Support Services is part of the Learning Commons and is located in Pelletier Library.
 Please do this as soon as possible to ensure that approved accommodations are implemented in a timely fashion.

+## Syllabus Changes

+The instructor may make updates or changes to this document at any time as needed until term grades are due.
+Changes will be announced to the class.